i18next/i18next-http-backend/README.md

 Source can be loaded via [npm](https://www.npmjs.com/package/i18next-http-backend) or [downloaded](https://github.com/i18next/i18next-http-backend/blob/master/i18nextHttpBackend.min.js) from this repo.

-There's also the possibility to directly import it via a CDN like [jsdelivr](https://cdn.jsdelivr.net/npm/i18next-http-backend@1.3.1/i18nextHttpBackend.min.js) or [unpkg](https://unpkg.com/i18next-http-backend@1.3.1/i18nextHttpBackend.min.js) or similar.
+There's also the possibility to directly import it via a CDN like [jsdelivr](https://cdn.jsdelivr.net/npm/i18next-http-backend@4/i18nextHttpBackend.min.js) or [unpkg](https://unpkg.com/i18next-http-backend@4/i18nextHttpBackend.min.js) or similar.

 ```bash
 # npm package
 $ npm install i18next-http-backend
 ```

+> **v4 requires native `fetch`.** Node ≥ 18, all modern browsers, Deno, and Bun ship `fetch` by default — no extra setup needed.
+On runtimes without native `fetch`, supply a ponyfill via `options.alternateFetch` (see below) or stay on `i18next-http-backend@3`. v4 dropped the bundled `cross-fetch` dependency that v3 used as a fallback.

 Wiring up: